ADOPTED FEBRUARY 7, 1995

 If a team has to cancel a game for any reason other than inclement weather conditions, it must notify the opposing team and the Referee Assignor at least 24 hours before kick off time.
 The opposing team MUST AGREE to a reschedule else the team cancelling must show up to play or they will forfeit the game.

-The cut off time to cancel a game due to inclement weather is 3:00PM on game day.
+The cut off time to cancel a game due to inclement weather should be about 1.5 to 2 hours before game time.
 Only the home team can cancel the game due to weather conditions.
-If a game is not canceled by 3:00PM only the Referee has the authority to cancel the game.
+If a game is not canceled only the Referee has the authority to cancel the game.

 If the Referee cancels the game due to unplayable or dangerous field conditions other than weather, the HOME team must still pay the official.
 If a game gets canceled in the first half due to severe inclement conditions and after a 30 minute waiting period the game will be rescheduled.
 A game is considered official after one half is played and the home team must by the referee.